Quiza12/pathtopeace/what-can-you-do.md

 ---
-title: Resources
+title: What Can YOU Do?
 subtitle: These are some resources I've found helpful
 img_path: images/header-bg-ripples.jpg
 menus:
   main:
-    weight: 2
+    weight: 6
-    title: Resources
+    title: What Can YOU Do?
 layout: page
 ---

-## Professional Resources
+### Professional Resources

 Go the pros.

 + https://www.lifeline.org.au/

-## Other Stuff
+### Other Stuff

 Represents a list of items.

 1. Donec non tortor in arcu mollis feugiat
 2. Lorem ipsum dolor sit amet, consectetuer adipiscing elit